+Size-Stroop Item Effects.
+In Experiments 1 and 2, we used the same stimuli used in Experiment 1b of Konkle and Oliva (2012b), the study that initially demonstrated the Size-Stroop effect with adults.
+In both the present experiment and the original experiment with adults, stimuli were presented in consistent pairs; for example, a picture of a grill was always paired with a picture of a die on both incongruent and congruent trials.
+Thus, we could obtain measures of the Size-Stroop effect for each individual pair of objects for both children and adults.
+We used the original data from Experiment 1B of Konkle & Oliva (2012b) to calculate item effects for adults, and we used RT data from the 4-year-olds who contributed RT data in Experiment 1 and 2 to calculate item effects for 4-year-olds.

-Size-Stroop Display Effects.
-To calculate RT Stroop display effects, we averaged RTs for each congruent and incongruent display pair for each 4-year-old who contributed to RT analyses in either Experiments 1 or 2 (62 children).
-Then, we averaged across subjects to calculate average RTs for congruent and incongruent displays for all 20 pairs.
-Display effects were then calculated by subtracting the average congruent from incongruent RT.
-To calculate RT display effects in adults, we performed the same analysis in adults using data from the paired trials of Experiment 1B of Konkle & Oliva (2012).
+To calculate Stroop RT item effects for children, we averaged RTs for each congruent and incongruent display separately in each 4-year-old who contributed to RT analyses in either Experiments 1 or 2 (62 children).
+Then, we averaged across participants to calculate group average congruent and incongruent RTs for all 20 pairs.
+Stroop item effects were then calculated by subtracting the average congruent from incongruent RT.
+To calculate RT item effects in adults, we performed the same analysis using data from the paired trials of Experiment 1B of Konkle & Oliva (2012b).
 It is important to note that the procedure for this adult experiment is nearly exactly the same as that of the present Experiments 1 and 2.
-All of the changes that were made to this task (i.e., converting the task for use on touchscreen interface, the appearance of Mickey Mouse every 3 correct trials) were for the purposes of adapting this task for use with children.
-Thus, the display effects from this adult experiment are directly comparable with the display effects obtained from Experiments 1 and 2.
+All of the changes that were made to this task (i.e., converting the task for use on a touchscreen interface, the appearance of Mickey Mouse every 3 correct trials) were for the purposes of adapting this task for use with children.
+Thus, the item effects from this adult experiment are directly comparable with the item effects obtained from Experiments 1 and 2.
 See Supplemental Figure 2 for a side-by-side comparison of the average RT data for adults and children.

+For our first analysis, we correlated the Stroop item effects observed in the studies with preschool children and with adults.
+If both children and adults are relying on the same mid-level perceptual features in their automatic computation of real-world size, the same pairs of items should generate stronger or weaker Size-Stroop effects in both populations.

+Results: Adults vs. Children